 The role of carbon offsetting in 2021

-25 February 2021: As efforts to reduce carbon ramps up globally, offsetting has become a necessary element of corporations’ drive to net zero.
+As efforts to reduce carbon ramps up globally, offsetting has become a necessary element of corporations’ drive to counter their emissions.

 Carbon offsetting doesn’t work without avoidance and reduction measures.
 Without that understanding, it’s little more than greenwashing, which has been a criticism levelled at carbon offsetting in the past.
 But according to one industry expert with 20 years’ experience in green energy and climate action, in the short to medium-term it’s necessary if corporations are to meet emissions reduction targets.